-Perhaps a little more time is what you seek; be it spent flightseeing with the Juneau Dog Sled World & Taku Glacier Helicopter Adventure, or an extended stay at the dog camp with the Juneau Dog Sled World Extended Adventure.
+Perhaps a little more time is what you seek; you'll have extended time spent flightseeing with the Juneau Dog Sled World & Taku Glacier Helicopter Adventure.
 Alternatively, if dog sledding isn’t the goal and extra time is, the Juneau Taku Glacier Exploration via Airboat and Helicopter offers guests three different glacial viewing experiences all in one tour!

 The helicopter tours in Ketchikan offer a variety of experiences for those interested in Alaska’s landscape and beauty beyond glaciers.
 The Ketchikan Mountain Lake Tour, the Ketchikan Herring Cove Tour, and the Ketchikan Roundabout Tour offer those with limited time options for scenic flightseeing.
 Whereas the Ketchikan Explore Metlakatla Tour allows guests the option of extended exploration within a small island full of treasures.
 If Denali is in your itinerary there are a couple helicopter options available to travelers; the Denali Glacier Landing Expedition via Helicopter will offer guests both a flightseeing and glacier exploration experience, whereas the Denali National Park Flightseeing Excursion via Helicopter will satisfy those looking for a way to take in the surrounding beauty solely by air.